mcmc2010/mcmc2010.github.io/README.md

 - Development case based on the framework, providing an Android test App.
 Please wait ...

-## System Development Linux Kernel
+## System Development: Linux Kernel
 ### Update Notes:
 #### 2024-11-1
 A new Linux kernel has been added. [linux-kernel-6.11.5](https://github.com/mcmc2010/linux-kernel)